HL7/davinci-crd/src/pagecontent/hooks.md

 ##### Request form completion
 A common response type of response is to indicate forms that need completion.
 These might be forms needed for pre-authorization or as attachments for claims submission.
 They might also just be for internal use to retain as proof of following clinical need protocols and to have available in the event of audit.
 While forms can be expressed as static or active PDFs referenced by [External References](#external-reference), this response type provides the form definition as a FHIR Questionnaire and creates a Task within the EHR allowing the completion of the form to be appropriately scheduled and/or delegated.
 Alternatively, the Practitioner could choose to execute the task and fill out the form immediately if that makes more sense from a clinical workflow perspective.

 This suggestion will always include a "create" action for the Task.
 The Task will point to the questionnaire to be completed using the `Task.instantiatesUri` property.
-That Questionnaire might be included with a separate conditional "create" action, or might be excluded with the presumption it will already be available or retrievable by the client via its canonical URL from the original source or from a local registry.
+That Questionnaire might be included with a separate conditional "create" action or might be excluded with the presumption it will already be available or retrievable by the client via its canonical URL from the original source or from a local registry.
 The `Task.code` will always include the CRD-specific `complete-questionnaire` code.
 The reason for completion will be conveyed in `Task.reasonCode`.

 When using this response type, the proposed orders (and any associated resources) SHALL comply with the following profiles: